Leogeon/RecipeAnalysis/README.md

 # Univariate Analysis <a name="univariateanalysis"></a>
 <iframe src="assets/fig_rating.html" width=800 height=600 frameBorder=0></iframe>

+Here we can see a bar graph of the ratings, what we notice is that very few people gave one, two, or three-star ratings, and of the remaining reviews, a little bit more than 80% of the reviews were five-star reviews.

 <iframe src="assets/fig_minutes.html" width=800 height=600 frameBorder=0></iframe>

+The histogram that represents the distribution of cooking times, in minutes, for recipes on a logarithmic scale.
+Most of the data is concentrated in the lower end of the scale, indicating that the majority of recipes have shorter cooking times.

 # Bivariate Analysis <a name="Bivariate Analysis"></a>

 <iframe src="assets/box_plot.html" width=800 height=600 frameBorder=0></iframe>

+From our BoxPlot we can see that most reviews, regardless of rating, have a very similar amount of minutes required for the recipe.
+However, we notice that there are more outliers with four and five-star rating reviews.

 <iframe src="assets/scatter_plot.html" width=800 height=600 frameBorder=0></iframe>

+From our scatterplot, we see that as we increase the number of stars, the amount of minutes a recipe takes gets wider (except from one start to two).
+This is especially true for five-star reviews which seem to have the largest variety of how long it takes.

 # Interesting Aggregates <a name="bivariateanalysis"></a>